 Today is Day Without Art (DWA) and World AIDS Day.
 It is a ripe opportunity to have conversations with your children about this disease.
 It's an opportunity to practice what we might say to people with serious illness.

-Twenty years ago I lead a team of museum educators and community members at the John and Mable Ringling Museum of Art in Sarasota, Florida to create the museum's first event for DWA.
+Twenty years ago I led a team of museum educators and community members at the John and Mable Ringling Museum of Art in Sarasota, Florida to create the museum's first event for DWA.

-DWA begins a year earlier (on December 1, 1989) as the national day of action and mourning in response to the AIDS crisis.
-To make the public aware that AIDS can touch everyone and inspire positive action, art and AIDS groups participate by shutting down museums and turning lights out in galleries.
+DWA began a year earlier (on December 1, 1989) as the national day of action and mourning in response to the AIDS crisis.
+To make the public aware that AIDS can touch everyone and inspire positive action, art and AIDS groups traditionally participated by closing museums and galleries or turning the lights out.

-Our Museum education team chooses not to turn the lights out.
+Our Museum education team chose not to turn the lights out.

-Yes, we want to remember those who died.
-Even more, we want to turn lights on as a metaphor for opening our eyes to learn about this disease.
-We decide that education will be a way to help prevent others from becoming HIV positive.
+Yes, we wanted to remember those who died.
+Even more, we wanted to turn the lights on as a metaphor for opening our eyes and learning about this disease as a way to support those infected and help prevent others from becoming HIV positive.

 I'm recalling this from memory.
-To remember those who died (and many of these people are artists), we shroud the life-size reproduction of Michelangelo's David in the Museum Courtyard.
+To remember those who died (many are artists), we shrouded the life-size reproduction of Michelangelo's David in the Museum Courtyard.
 (Image credit)

-In the courtyard, we stage a concert and presentation for high school students (800) from area schools.
-People stand up for one minute to make personal AIDS awareness statements.
+In the courtyard, we staged a concert and presentation for (800) high school students from local schools.
+People stood up for one minute to make personal AIDS awareness statements.
 A diverse group participates.

-The Museum director, governor (Lawton Chiles sends his message to be read), Museum Board Members (Katherine Harris), people with AIDS and their caregivers, the lead singer of AC-DC, a lawyer, healthcare professionals, insurance company owners, policy makers, teachers, students, and others take turns.
+The Museum director, governor (Lawton Chiles sends his message to be read), Museum Board Members (Katherine Harris), people with AIDS and their caregivers, the lead singer of AC-DC, a lawyer, healthcare professionals, insurance company owners, policymakers, teachers, students, and others took turns reading their statements.

-Earlier in the week, high school students work with artist Kenny Scharf, friend and roommate of artist Keith Haring who died of AIDS, to paint a mural.
+Earlier in the week, high school students worked with artist Kenny Scharf, friend and roommate of artist Keith Haring who died of AIDS, and painted a mural.
 The theme is hope.
 "Let's just paint with hope," says Scharf.
 The mural (see detail above) is part of the Museum's collection.

-For either this program or a subsequent one, on the mall of the museum, which abuts highway 41, are 873 stakes: the number of people who are known to be HIV positive in Florida at the time.
-The stakes are colorfully painted by high school students and tags made by art teacher Rona Glazer's elementary students are hung on each.
-On the tags are questions these young students want to ask people who have AIDS: K-2 graders write: "How are you feeling?"
-"I want to hug you."
-"What can I do to help you?"
-"Do you have a baby sister?"
+For either this program or a subsequent one, on the mall of the Museum, which abuts highway 41, were 873 stakes representing each person known to be HIV positive in Florida at the time.
+The stakes were colorfully painted by high school students and tags made by art teacher Rona Glazer's elementary students were hung on each.
+K-2 students wrote questions or messages they wanted to ask and share with people who have AIDS such as, "How are you feeling?"
+"I want to hug you," "What can I do to help you?," "Do you have a baby sister?"

-The installation is a front page picture and story in our local newspaper.
-Twice during the day, a helicopter flies over and photographs the scene of people reading the tags.
+This installation became a front page picture and story in our local newspaper.
+During the day, a helicopter flew over and photographed the scene of people reading the tags.

-After the one minute messages in the courtyard, a band comprised of students from the Ringling School of Art play.
-People dance.
+The program was one of my memorable experiences as a museum educator.
+After the one minute messages in the courtyard, a band comprised of students from the Ringling School of Art played.
+People danced.

-I dance with a man with AIDS.
-He has such hope about living with his disease even though his day-to-day living is compromised.
-My dance partner dies the following year.
+I danced with a man with AIDS.
+I recall his smile and declaration of hope for his future, even though his day-to-day living was compromised.
+(My dance partner died the following year.)